2PM Best: 2008–2011 in Korea

-2PM Best ~2008–2011 in Korea~ is the fifth compilation album by South Korean boy band 2PM.
-It was released on March 14, 2012 in Japan in three editions: limited CD+DVD, limited CD with bonus tracks and a regular edition.
+2PM Best ~2008–2011 in Korea~ (2PM ベスト ～2008-2011 in コリア～) is the fifth compilation album by South Korean boy band 2PM, released on March 14, 2012 in Japan.
+The album charted on the Oricon Albums Chart for fourteen weeks, peaking at number five.

 Background

 The album was announced on 2PM's official Japanese website on January 18, 2012.
 On February 22, the track list of all editions was announced.
+The album had three editions: limited CD+DVD, limited CD with bonus tracks and a regular edition.
 CD Type B edition includes 2 bonus tracks: "Alive", sung by Jun.
 K, which is already released in South Korea as a digital single and "Move On", sung by Junho and Wooyoung.

 Composition

-The album contains all Korean singles of the group released from 2008 to 2011 and some tracks from their mini albums Hottest Time of the Day, 2:00PM Time for Change, Don't Stop Can't Stop, Still 02:00PM and from the studio albums 01:59PM and Hands Up.
+The album contains all Korean singles of the group released from 2008 to 2011 and some tracks from the single albums Hottest Time of the Day, 2:00PM Time for Change, and Don't Stop Can't Stop, the EP Still 02:00PM, and the studio albums 01:59PM and Hands Up.

+Track listing

+CD+DVD Type A and Regular edition track list: